 I'm always interested in hearing what I sound like in other parts of the world.
-If you happen to make a recording, please send me a copy / link (it helps me monitor my signal quality, too).
+If you happen to make a recording, please send me a copy or link (it helps me monitor my signal quality, too).
 SDR WAV files or screenshots of a waterfall showing my signal are also appreciated (if my signal is ever wide, please let me know!).

 I appreciate being spotted.
 I try to watch the cluster feed while I'm on the air; I don't monitor my email.

 I generally upload to LoTW about once a month, and shortly after major contests.

 My contest callsigns are ZM1G for SSB and ZL1G for RTTY.

 Different hams have different approaches to pileups.
 Here's some info about how I handle them in SSB, and tips for reaching me in one: